There is no better way to introduce the magic of Vega and the girls summer camp experience than with the words of our campers:

 “I love Camp Vega because of the friendly atmosphere!
 When I arrive at camp Linda, Kyle, Emily, the counselors, and my camp friends greet me very warmly and feel as though I am at home throughout the summer.
 Vega is truly my summer home!” – Tess, Vega camper, age 13

 We consistently hear from our campers, alumnae and parents that Vega is the one place where girls feel they can truly be themselves.

-Vega will become your daughter’s summer home – a place where she will be welcomed and embraced by a tight-knit community with nearly 80 years of tradition, be able to take risks and try new things in a safe environment, learn the importance of kindness and working as a team, practice gratitude, and perhaps most importantly, be herself.
+Vega is a residential girls summer camp in the Belgrade Lake Region in Maine.
+Every summer 300 girls from all over the country are welcomed and embark on an adventure that equips them with a plethora of life skills.
+Our program has been honed since 1936 and allows girls to be able to take risks and try new things in a safe environment, learn the importance of kindness and working as a team, practice gratitude, and perhaps most importantly, be themselves.
 These are just a few of the reasons why over 95% of girls come back year after year to the shores of beautiful Echo Lake.